-The position that I am in may seem contradictory as a result of NYU being seen as an institution that welcomes an assorted collection of “like-minded” students in one of the most racially, ethnically, sexually, and intellectually diverse cities in the world.
-Nevertheless, me and many other people of color experience targeted forms of racism that are indirectly said.
+The position that I am in may seem contradictory as a result of N.Y.U. being seen as an institution that welcomes an assorted collection of “like-minded” students in one of the most racially, ethnically, sexually, and intellectually diverse cities in the world.
+Nevertheless, I and many other people of color have experience targeted forms of racism that are indirectly spoken.

 I am beginning to realize that as institutions and people claim this torch of “racial inclusion,” we garner a melancholy attitude towards difficult subjects such as race and racism.
 I am writing this article in an effort to generate a conversation about racial confrontation.

-Even in 2019, it is clear that there are institutionalized ideologies that have constructed “white people lanes” in which I have referenced in the poem below.
+Even in 2020, it is clear that there are institutionalized ideologies that have constructed “white people lanes,” which I have referenced in the poem below.
 As most of you know, these “white people lanes” have deliberately been drawn through various forms of racial discrimination, segregation, and contempt.
-In modern times, while the creation of chattel slavery has been dismantled in most cases, the black experience still includes a high level of perseverance when dealing with racial confrontation.
+In modern times, while the creation of chattel slavery has been dismantled in most cases, the Black experience still includes a high level of perseverance when dealing with racial confrontation.